isaacHanna1/anywareTask/README.md

-i use elcipse to code
+i use eclipse to code
 and mysql database called it "studentmangement"

 note